comses-education/github-starter-course/README.md

 Depending on the state of your local Git repository an additional dialog may pop up asking you if you want to `Leave my changes on ...` or `Bring my changes into ...`.
 This means you had uncommitted / unpushed changes in your local repository and GitHub Desktop wants to know what you want to do with those changes.
 Leaving the changes puts them into a **stash** where you can retrieve the changes later when you want them.
 Bringing the changes with you makes the new branch you are creating have the file changes right there to commit / push when you are ready.

-When you are done creating the branch, you'll still need to **push** it to GitHub.com - click the Synchronize button that should now have the label `Publish branch`.
-This only appears if the branch does not already exist to GitHub, otherwise it'll be one of the usual `Fetch origin | Pull origin | Push origin` labels.
+When you are done creating the branch, you'll still need to **push** it to GitHub.com - click the `Synchronize` button that should now have the label `Publish branch`.
+This only appears if the branch does not already exist to GitHub, otherwise it'll be one of the usual `Fetch origin` / `Pull origin` / `Push origin` labels.

 After you publish the branch to GitHub the label should change back to `Fetch origin`.